rabianikwan/selenium-autofill-elogbook/README.md

 npm run start
 ```

-## fill form and Inject and Selenium will excecuted
+## fill form and Inject and Selenium will excecute

 ![](./Docs/project.png)